dogweather/forkful/content/en/clojure/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves adding a username and password to a request for restricted resources.
-Programmers do it to access APIs or web services that need some level of security.

 ## How to:
 In Clojure, you'll typically use the `clj-http` library for HTTP requests, including those with basic auth.
 Let's start with adding the dependency (`[clj-http "3.12.3"]` as of my last update) to your `project.clj`.

 Next, here's how you craft a GET request with basic authentication: